Shintensu/Okami-Cheat-Table/README.md

 -Lots of Debug Info

--All Dojo Skills and Brushes (Except for Sunrise, Bomb Upgrades and Slash Upgrades)
+-All Dojo Skills and Brushes (Except for casual usage Sunrise)

 -All Divine Instruments and Holy Artifacts